chromestone/Advances-In-XR/index.md

 The orange line in fig. 1 shows the ensemble performance on the augmented dataset.
 Though this is also somewhat of an unfair evaluation since the baseline has never been trained on the augmented dataset, we argue that there is still value to this analysis.

 For one, this curve shows that the finetuned model contributes more to the performance on the augmented dataset than the baseline.
-We know this by comparing the steepness on both sides of the curve (split at $\alpha = 0.5$).
-It is interesting to note that at around $alpha = 0.5$, we get a very small bump in performance.
+We know this by comparing the steepness on both sides of the curve (split at α = 0.5).
+It is interesting to note that at around α = 0.5, we get a very small bump in performance.

 Secondly, we can also treat this analysis as what happens when we zero out activations for mouth related features.
 (Though it's less clear how this affects deep features that depend on both shallower eye and mouth features.)

 Even though we have to take fig. 1 with a grain of salt, we created this graph because we think it is an interesting way to present our results.

+From fig. 2 we see that the baseline model scored 61.3% on the original AffectNet dataset and the finetuned modoel scored 43.32% on the augmented dataset.
+We also see that our model scored 57.14% evaluated on the compressed augmented dataset.

+This looks like as if we need a handicap to even come close to SOTA.
+Even if we did, that is impressive given the fact that we have no mouth to work with!
+But let us consider this from another perspective.

+The baseline model managed to score a whopping 71.61% accuracy when evaluated on the compressed original dataset.

+We lose almost 26 points when we evaluate the baseline on the augmented dataset and we lose almost 22 points when we evaluate it on the compressed augmented dataset.

+Compare this to our finetuned model.
+Our finetuned model scored of 57.14% on the compressed augmented dataset.
+This is a loss of 14.47 points.
+Not great but, at least on paper, we are _less inaccurate_ than the baseline!

+Keep in mind, some papers are published when they even get just a few points of increase in accuracy.
+Here, we are likely pioneers.
+At the time of this writing, it is likely a vacuous truth that we have trained the best eyeFER model in existence!

+Figures 3 through 5 are our confusion matrices.
+A strongly lit up diagonal indicates that a model is doing well on that particular dataset.

+In fig. 4, we can see that our finetuned model really did make improvements on our augmented dataset.
+The diagonal on the finetuned model's confusion matrix is more pronounced than that of the baseline model.

+We can see in the margins that for figures 3 and 4, the test dataset is balanced.

+An interesting phenomenon is that in fig. 5, the distribution (likelihood) of the finetuned model's predictions better matches that of the the compressed test dataset.
+(We can see this by comparing the margins).

 ### eyeFER in Practice <a name="ePr"></a>